 - Disinfection and stall cleaning

-- The palletisation of the stalls or the re-installation of the stalls in the aircraft, whichever is required
+- Palletisation of or re-installation of the stalls in the aircraft, whichever is required

 - Reporting any stall damage to the UK maintenance base

-InstoneAir is able to provide comprehensive advice and recommendations to airlines unfamiliar with transporting animals or with companies requiring consultancy for specific projects.
+InstoneAir offers a consultancy service providing comprehensive advice and recommendations to airlines unfamiliar with animal transport or for companies requiring consultancy for specific projects.
+Our services include;

-- We are able to complete market analysis, cost evaluation and revenue projections for a specific route
+- Completing market analysis, cost evaluation and revenue projections for a specific route

-- We advise on stocking densities, temperature control, groom numbers, loading methods, tranquilliser regulations, transit permit requirements and make sure all IATA, CITES, government and agricultural regulations are adhered to
+- Advising on stocking densities, temperature control, groom numbers, loading methods, tranquillizer regulations, transit permit requirements and ensuring all IATA, CITES, government and agricultural regulations are adhered to

-- We recommend the most appropriate airports to use and the most efficient handling companies.
-Some airports and handling companies are better-equipped to handle livestock than others
+- Recommending the most appropriate airports to use and the most efficient handling companies.
+Some airports and handling companies are better-equipped to handle livestock than others.

-Although primarily known for bloodstock transport the company also has a very active general cargo charter department, often having return availability after a livestock charter.
-The InstoneAir charter department has many years of experience and a thorough knowledge of airlines throughout the world.
+InstoneAir also has a very active general cargo charter department, often having return availability after a livestock charter.

 Our database holds details on thousands of the world’s airlines and freighter aircraft, enabling us to source the most appropriate aircraft to fulfil your specific needs – at the most cost effective price.
 We offer custom made solutions to all your charter problems and can offer a diverse range of aircraft from a Cessna Caravan to the giant 120 ton capacity Antonov 124.